danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ## Conclusion

-This post has covered a technique for integrating Kafka into a Rails application using the Karafka gem.
-We learned how to avoid complexity in the consumer by limiting its responsibilities to communicating with Kafka, while introducing a model for validations, and a service for business logic.
+This post has covered a technique for integrating Kafka into a Rails application using the [Karafka](https://karafka.io/docs/) gem, including how to do error handling and use the dead letter queue.
+We also learned how to avoid complexity in the consumer by limiting its responsibilities to communicating with Kafka, while introducing a model for validations, and a service for business logic.
 This makes each component easier to maintain.
-This post got quite lengthy so I'm not including the tests here, but you can view the demo project including tests on [Github](https://github.com/danielabar/karafka_rails_consumer_demo).
+This post got quite lengthy so I'm not including the tests here, but you can try out the [demo project](https://github.com/danielabar/karafka_rails_consumer_demo) including tests in the [spec](https://github.com/danielabar/karafka_rails_consumer_demo/tree/main/spec) directory on Github.

-## TODO

-Mention about initial project scaffolding?

-Continue editing starting from Error Monitoring.